yrsegal/rejuvenation-modpack/README.md

   Generally remove end-of-message waits, whichcan cause you to accidentally select an option when you didn't mean to.
 - FLHUDStatus.rb
   Makes the in-menu party HUD show if a Pokemon is statused.
-- HiddenPowerInSummary.rb
-  Hidden Power, Revelation Dance, and such all display their correct type in summaries and move listings.
 - ItemRadar.rb (depends on 0000.injection.rb)
   The Itemfinder becomes a toggleable overlay rather than an item you have to use repeatedly.
 Also pings you when entering a map with a Zygarde Cell you haven't collected.
 - ItemRestocking.rb